Baylor vs. TCU Women's Basketball Predictions & Picks - January 3

 TCU Performance Insights

-- The Horned Frogs have a +379 scoring differential, topping opponents by 27.1 points per game.
-They're putting up 80.5 points per game, 30th in college basketball, and are allowing 53.4 per outing to rank 20th in college basketball.
+- The Horned Frogs' +379 scoring differential (outscoring opponents by 27.1 points per game) is a result of putting up 80.5 points per game (30th in college basketball) while giving up 53.4 per contest (20th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.